 Connecting the film with Roger Corman is the presence of his stock heavy Bruno ve Sota luring our gamin up to his penthouse, where a bartender has been waiting.
 The Gamin looks at Ve Sota, quizzically.
 What is she expecting?
 Certainly not for him to jump on the piano and start banging out some classical jazz.
 He's certainly not expecting her to, heheh throb her insane mind... but wait, I mustn't spoil it.
 Suffice it to say that the usual "innocent girl down the rabbit hole" stuff (males leering and groping, getting drunk and slapping taunting bitches in furs, etc.) is countermanded by the gamin's own sadism.
 When a cop ruthlessly beats that drunk who was harassing her, she just stands there and laughs!
 How refreshing, to say the least.
 She'd be right at home running with the Grande boys in TOUCH OF EVIL.

 The score is great too: George Antheil's weird orchestral booziness and the wordless eerie whooping of a theremin welded to Marni Nixon's soaring vocals.
 When our lesbian gamin outlaw hides out from the cops in a dingy basement jazz club, she ends up literally throwing on a cocktail dress and singing with gone-daddy jazz combo Shorty Rogers and His Giants, until her paranoia gets too deep.
-It's pure Woodsy heaven to watch her continually open her mouth and then quickly close it while on stage, trying to lip sync to Marni Nixon's wordless vocal noises and stopping when she realizes Nixon's voice isn't coming where she thought it was.
+It's pure Ed Woodsy heaven to watch her open her mouth and then quickly close it while on stage, trying to lip sync to Marni Nixon's wordless and missing the cues, somehow her amateur actress shrugging it off to keep bopping around, maybe blushing just a tad, only makes the whole thing that much weirder.
+I mean, singers feeling out improvisations do that all the time, so why not the Gamin?
+And it helps soften her butch beatnik thug vibe just a smidgeon.
+She's still plenty creepy though, which helps.
 Meanwhile sleazy dudes grope drunken party girls and lonely old guys with five o clock shadow drink up and look sad and repulsive for the camera.
 Shorty Rogers and his Giants take up half the basement-- I mean dig, man, it's a real basement; the drummer bugs his eyes and makes goofy faces; the cops shove a dead man's head through the basement window bars, so he can dig the sounds.
 Everybody's happy and a creepy classic is born... or is it?
 Do you fear the demon with... the daughter of horror?